 1. The following documents shall be published by the contracting authority:

-5. The contracting authority shall send for publication the information notice defined in paragraph 1(j) concerning an amendment to the contract not later than fifteen business days after any amendment to the contract.
+5. The contracting authority shall send for publication the information notice defined in paragraph 1(j) concerning an amendment to the contract not later than five business days after any amendment to the contract.

 6. Contracting authorities shall send notices for publication to the Public Procurement Authority by electronic means as specified in a separate act of legislation.
 Contracting authorities shall publish notices defined in this Act according to a standard form specified in a separate act of legislation.
 Detailed rules pertaining to the applicable standard forms, the mandatory content elements thereof and the sending and examination of notices, the related fees and their payment and the way of publication of notices shall be laid down in a separate act of legislation.
 The fee related to the examination of notices is considered as administrative service fee.
 The Public Procurement Authority shall be obliged to use the fees to cover the costs of its own operation in the sphere of its basic activity.